VA Certificate Of Eligibility: Everything You Need To Know

 - 6 years of creditable service in the Reserves or National Guard

-Why Is having a Certificate of Eligibility Important?
+Why Is Having A Certificate Of Eligibility Important?

 Without a COE, lenders are unable to approve you for a VA loan and the benefits that come along with it.
 Providing an up-to-date COE allows lenders to determine your entitlement and to help you get the right loan for your needs.
+However, it’s important to note that a COE should not be confused with a statement of service, which acts as a form of income verification during the VA loan process.

 Your COE also provides the entitlement code for lenders to use to determine your loan eligibility.
 That entitlement code informs the lender about your military service and allows lenders to determine if you’re required to pay the VA funding fee, a fee that goes directly to the Department of Veterans Affairs.